 Is the long term data preservation of the housekeeping data properly addressed in these initiatives?
 Is there a need for developing this part of the data preservation?

-The principles of data preservation that have been pioneered by the DAI WG are equally applicable to all data types.
+The principles of data preservation that have been pioneered by the DAI WG are equally applicable to all data types including housekeeping data.
 The OAIS processes, the Producer Archive Interface Specification, the future plan for all Digital Preservation protocols all apply equally to spacecraft science data and housekeeping data.
 They also apply as well to space program enterprise data (CAD, requirements, engineering documentation) and even more broadly to all other data types.
 The well-developed techniques and anticipated protocols are expected to apply equally to science data, housekeeping data and all other data types that require preservation.

+The area where science data and housekeeping data will diverge is in their Representation Information.
+Some metadata would be common, but some would be specific to the nature of housekeeping data.

+For example the Housekeeping data may be well described using the EAST standard (CCSDS 644.0-B-3 The Data Description Language EAST Specification) and CCSDS 647.3-B-1Data Entity Dictionary Specification Language (DEDSL)—XML/DTD Syntax, as its Representation Information, its Provenance encoded in the Open Provenance Model etc, so that an Archival Information Package can be created to ensure the preservability of this data.

+When the Housekeeping data is required to be used some time later, when the original systems and even the operators and system designers are no longer available, then the EAST and DESL descriptions and other documentation would allow one to extract the information – numbers and units - from that Housekeeping data.
+The Housekeeping data may then allow one to correlate, say, instrument temperatures with scientific results in order to improve the calibration of the scientific output from the Agency’s satellite.

 It is remotely possible that when DAI seeks to develop the bindings/plug-ins/APIs/protocols as part of the long-range architecture that perhaps a separate protocol will be optimized for housekeeping data.
 Generally, it is anticipated that all telemetry types would have a common protocol.
-The area where science data and housekeeping data may diverge is in the metadata sets (Representation Information).
-Some metadata would be common, but some would be specific to the nature of housekeeping data.
 But that distinctive housekeeping work, if necessary, is also expected to be under the DAI WG umbrella.

 Question 4: Next Steps